 For more info: email@example.com

 The Communications Committee (ComCom) focuses on all things communication - managing the website, maintaining social media presence, producing the weekly e-newsletter, promoting events, developing messaging, and brainstorming new ways to raise up the work of SURJ Bay Area and support our partner organizations.
-Members of our committee have skills and experience in graphic design, web design, social media, writing, editing, photography, event planning, marketing, promotion, videography, fundraising, etc. You can join the committee or just help out on a specific project.
+Members of our committee have skills and experience in graphic design, web design, social media, writing, editing, photography, event planning, marketing, promotion, videography, fundraising, etc.

 For more info: firstname.lastname@example.org